Governors general of India and Significant events in their rule

 - They had only power over the presidency of Fort William.
 However, the Regulating Act granted the governor-general additional powers relating to foreign affairs and defense.

-- The Charter Act 1833 granted “superintendence, direction, and control of the whole civil and military Government” of all British India.
+- The Charter Act of 1833 granted “superintendence, direction, and control of the whole civil and military Government” of all of British India.

 - The Charter Act 1833 also granted legislative powers to the governor-general and council.

 The governor-general was always advised by a Council on the exercise of his legislative and executive powers.
 The governor-general, while exercising many functions, was referred to as the “Governor-General in Council.”

 1. Warren Hastings (1772-1785)

 Significant events during his reign: